github/opensource.guide/overviews/socialize/index.md

 With more and more people joining GitHub and adding projects every day, keeping up with all of them can be difficult.
 However, this can be fun and easy by following users or watching repositories, simply showing interest in them by starring, or using explore to find new people and projects.

+<a id="follow-a-friend" title="Follow A Friend" class="toc-item"></a>
-### Follow A Friend
+# Follow a Friend

 One of the great features on GitHub is the ability to see what other people are working on and who they are connecting with.
 When you follow someone, you'll get notifications on your dashboard about their GitHub activity.

-#### Step 1: Pick a friend.
+### Step 1: Pick a friend.

-Why not follow one of these cool people from GitHub (including their pet tanuki!):
+Why not follow one of these cool people from GitHub:

 <div class="founders">
 <a href="https://github.com/jlord" class="founder" target="_blank">